 In this article, we’re focusing on the best day trips from Orlando, Florida.
 They’re all sorted according to travel distance from downtown Orlando.

-Whichever way you travel, we want to make it easy for you to navigate Florida and enjoy the state’s attractions and activities.
+Whatever your travel style, we want to make it easy for you to navigate Florida and enjoy the state’s attractions and activities hassle-free.

 Best day trips from Orlando Florida

 This article includes some of the best day tours from Orlando, Florida.
 Most of them are less than a 2- to 3-hour drive from Orlando and we’ve ordered the list with the closest-to-Orlando options first.

 ⓘ BUDGET TIP: If you want to visit several sites during your stay in Orlando, buy the Go Orlando City Pass.
 You’ll get discounts on many Florida day trips, tours and Orlando attractions, including some on this list.

 1. Wekiwa Springs State Park

 Just a few minutes from Orlando, Wekiwa Springs State Park is a conveniently located attraction for nature-lovers.
 The park has a large river which is fed by natural springs and various trails that visitors can use to see local wildlife and explore the area.

 This is the perfect Orlando day trip if you like off-road bicycle trails, birding, camping, horse trails and horseback riding, fishing, geo-seeking and geo-caching, hiking, and paddling on canoes and kayaks.
 Guided kayak tours are also available.